-(2) Any land within the boundaries of the Wilderness. (e) MANAGEMENT OF LANDS TO BE ADDED.-The lands generally depicted on the map as "Lands to be Added" shall become part of the Wilderness in the United States acquires, or alternative adequate access is available to section 12 of township 15 north, range 01 west.
+(2) Any land within the boundaries of the wilderness area designated by this Act.

+(e) MANAGEMENT OF LANDS TO BE ADDED.-The lands generally depicted on the map as "Lands to be Added" shall become part of the wilderness area designated by this Act if the United States acquires, or alternative adequate access is available to, section 12 of township 15 north, range 01 west, New Mexico Principal Meridian.

-(f) RELEASE.-The Congress hereby finds and directs that the lands generally depicted on the map as "Lands to be Released" have been adequately studied for wil-derness designation pursuant to section 603 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1782) and no longer are subject to the requirement of section 603(c) of such Act (16 U.S.C.
+(f) RELEASE.-The Congress hereby finds and directs that the lands generally depicted on the map as "Lands to be Released" have been adequately studied for wilderness designation pursuant to section 603 of the Federal Land Policy and Management Act of 1072 (43 U.S.C.
+1788) agement Act of 1976 (43 U.S.C.
+1782) and no longer are subject to the requirement of section 603(c) of such Act (43 U.S.C.
 1782(c)) pertaining to the management of wilderness study areas in a manner that does not impair the suitability of such areas for preservation as wilderness.

-(g) GRAZING.-Grazing of livestock in the Wilderness, where established before the date of the enactment of this Act, shall be administered in accordance with the provisions of section 4(d)(4) of the Wilderness Act (16 U.S.C.
-1133(d)(4)) and the guide-Affairs to accompany H.R.
-2570 of the One Hundred First Congress (H. Rept.
-101- 405)
+(g) GRAZING.-Grazing of livestock in the wilderness area designated by this Act, where established before the date of enactment of this Act, shall be administered in accordance with the provisions of section 4(d)(4) of the Wilderness Act (16 U.S.C.
+1133(d)(4)) and the guidelines set forth in Appendix A of the Report of the Committee on Interior and Insular Affairs to accompany H.R.
+2570 of the One Hundred

+First Congress (H. Rept.
+101-405).

 (h) FISH AND WILDLIFE.-As provided in section 4(d)(7) of the Wilderness Act (16 U.S.C.
-1133(d)(7)), nothing in this section shall be construed as affecting the jurisdiction or responsibilities of the State with respect to fish and wildlife in the State.
+1133(d)(7)), nothing in this section shall be construed as affecting the jurisdiction or responsibilities of the State with respect to fish and wildlife in the State. (i) Water Rights.